 Your Lake View, Iowa, childhood with sisters, Marvel (Reising) and Claudine (Parenti) was storybook Lakewood Park perfect.
 Your love of fun and your achievements in physical activity and sports and your indomitable sense of adventure were your first pursuits after graduating third in your 1942 Lake View High School class.
 Being too beautiful for coed concentration as a freshman at Iowa State University, you set your sights on Chicago.
-In 1944, you packed up your indomitable spirit and joined Audrey, Ardy, Dar, and Claud for WWII “homefront” endeavors, took the civil service exams and worked for the Treasury Department in the Merchandise Mart.
+In 1944, you packed up your indomitable spirit and joined Audrey, Ardy, Dar, and Claud for WWII “homefront” endeavors, took the civil service exams and worked for the US Treasury Department in the Merchandise Mart.
 Legend has it that the Wieland Girls and friends appeared on various dance floors, swinging to the big band era from the windy city Trianon and Amazon to Lakewood Swing-Lan Ballrooms.

 You caught the eye of returning war hero, Captain John Julian Wassom and married him on November 20, 1947, at St. Joseph’s Catholic Church in Wall Lake, Iowa, and a love story bloomed and was planted on the Foster and Anne Wassom century family farm in Sac City, Iowa.
 Fearless in the face of an unknown role, you gave your signature style to creatively interpreting being a fabulous farm wife.
 Endless love ensued.
 There you lived happily-ever-after for over 40 married years.